 That’s why I mainly focus on 2-handed combat weapons which make the combat unfair in some situations when you are up against some heavy magic users and they burn you alive in oil.

-Now, I’m playing the game on an easy difficulty.
+Now, I’m playing the game on the easy difficulty.
 This is my first time playing Skyrim and lets me tell you, I’m glad that I’m playing this game on easy for the first time.
 The game still is challenging in some areas but it’s an ideal way to learn the ropes of the game and later restart the game with a higher difficulty setting.

 This game’s replayability is through the roof.
 So, if I replay this game on a higher difficulty setting, my playthrough will be completely different.
 This will be interesting.
 You can change the difficulty settings whenever you want in the options menu.